-These photographs are about all of our common experiences of joy, sorrow, grief, anger, darkness and elation.
+My photographs are about all of our common experiences of joy, sorrow, grief, anger, darkness and elation.
 I had spent most of my life looking to record a perfection and purity in the landscape.
 It has taken me till now to understand, in a very real sense, that this is just one aspect of landscape.
 The land is soft and harsh at the same time.
 The snowy mountains can sparkle like brilliant diamonds, but at their base are shadowy cold valleys.
 One cannot exist without the other.
-The photographs became a sort of metaphor that allowed me to describe my feelings about depression, and in a wider sense, to use photography as a language to describe emotions that often have no words to describe them.
+The photographs became a sort of metaphor that allowed me to describe my feelings about the depression that has been a backdrop to my adult life, and in a wider sense, to use photography as a language to describe emotions that often have no words to describe them.

 Life takes us down many roads — some joyful and sunlit and others dark and frightening.
 We never know when the sun will suddenly disappear from our cloudless sky.
 But equally well, experience teaches that in the midst of a storm it is possible for the rays of the sun to illuminate small parts of the landscape with the promise of warmth, if we can just sit out the tempest.
 That is what I think about when I photograph the land, and it is the story I want to tell.